mainmatter/svelte-workshop/4-routing.iapresenter/text.md

 - create a +page.server.js file alongside our +page.svelte and +layout.svelte files.
 - export a load function that will return our data object.
+- the return value must always be an object

 ---
 ## Displaying our loaded data